This post may contain affiliate links. For more information, read my disclosure policy.

 What flavor is Dulce de Leche ice cream?

-You can use it in all kinds of ways, and this creamy ice cream is one of my favorites.
-Combining that unique caramel-y concoction with ice cream gets you the BEST caramel ice cream.
-Haagen Dazs actually has this flavor you can buy, but I am telling you – this homemade dulce de leche ice cream is better than Haagen Dazs!
+Combining thick caramel-like dulce de leche with ice cream gets you the BEST caramel ice cream.
+Haagen Dazs actually has this flavor you can buy, but I am telling you – this is better than Haagen Dazs!

 Overhead shot of all ingredients needed to make dulce de leche ice cream